zju3dv/disprcnn/docs/TRAIN_VAL.md

 ## Notes

-1. Setting num_workers>0 could speed up training and inference a lot, but due to some bugs in PyTorch, training won't finish all iterations, and inference won't exit automatically after printing out results.
+1. Setting num_workers>0 could speed up training and inference by a large margin.
+However, due to some bugs in PyTorch, the training process will hang itself after finishing all the iterations.
+Similarly, inference won't exit automatically after printing out results.
 You should interrupt the program manually by "Ctrl+C" when training stucks at the end or inference has printed out results.
-If GPU memories are not released after interrupting, use the following command to release GPU memories.
-This can be potentially fixed via switching the distributed launcher to [`mp.spawn`](https://github.com/facebookresearch/detectron2/blob/master/detectron2/engine/launch.py#L45).
+You can validate if the training is finished by checking the ETA (`eta: 0:00:02`) at the last iteration.
+If the GPU memory is not released after manual interrupting, use the following command to release GPU memory.
+This imperfection can be potentially fixed via switching the distributed launcher to [`mp.spawn`](https://github.com/facebookresearch/detectron2/blob/master/detectron2/engine/launch.py#L45).

    ```bash
    pkill -e -9 python -u $USER